anodynos/uRequire/source/code/config/ResourceConverters.coffee.md

 How do we get such flexibility with both [] & {} formats?
 Check [ResourceConverter.coffee](https://github.com/anodynos/uRequire/blob/master/source/code/config/ResourceConverter.coffee)

-## Extra Resource Converters

-We register some **Extra Resource Converters** on registry with `name` as key.

-The registry is populated with all Default and user-defined RCs.

-The registry allows to easily **look up, clone, change, reuse or even call functions** of registered RCs.

-To save loading & processing time, these RC-specs aren't instantiated as proper RC instances and not added to [bundle.resources](MasterDefaultsConfig.coffee#bundle.resources) until they are retrieved/used in a user's config `bundle.resources`.

-    _ = (_B = require 'uberscore')._
-    l = new _B.Logger 'uRequire/ResourceConverters'

-    extraResourceConverters =

-      teacup: [
-         '@~teacup'
-         """
-          Renders teacup as nodejs modules (exporting the template function or a `renderable`), to HTML.
-          `FileResource` means the file's source is not read on resource.refresh().
-         """
-         ['**/*.teacup']

-         # our `convert()` function is a IIFE
-         # that returns the real `convert` fn.
-         do ->
-            # register extension once, as a node/coffee module
-            require.extensions['.teacup'] = require.extensions['.coffee']

-            # our real, IIFE returned `convert()` function
-            (r)->
-              # Clear nodejs caching with `requireUncached` helper
-              # and get the `realpath` of module's location.
-              template = r.requireUncached r.srcRealpath

-              # require `teacup` on demand from project's `node_modules`
-              # and return rendered string
-              (require 'teacup').render template

-         # starting with '.' is an extension replacement
-         '.html'
-      ]

 # Finito

 Just export default and extra RCs and go grab a cup of coffee!

     # used as is by `bundle.resources`
     exports.defaultResourceConverters = defaultResourceConverters

-    #registered on `ResourceConverter` registry, instantiated on demand.
-    exports.extraResourceConverters = extraResourceConverters

 ## Add some coffeescript `define` and merge